Karthik005/filezeus/README.md

 # FileZeus
-A cloud file storage system with Merkel hash tree integrity checks in OCaml
+A cloud file storage system with Merkle hash tree integrity checks in OCaml